Science Highlights From AHA 2020

-Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Geriatric Cardiology, EP Basic Science, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins
+Clinical Topics: Arrhythmias and Clinical EP, COVID-19 Hub, Dyslipidemia, Geriatric Cardiology, EP Basic Science, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins

 Keywords: ACC Publications, Cardiology Magazine, AHA20, American Heart Association, Aged, Fatty Acids, Omega-3, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Cardiovascular Diseases, Atrial Fibrillation, Corn Oil, Mineral Oil, Blood Glucose, Blood Glucose, COVID-19, Diabetic Ketoacidosis, Phosphatidylcholines, Atrial Flutter, Pulmonary Veins, Electric Countershock, Hospitals, General, Selection Bias, Follow-Up Studies, Incidence, Porosity, Anti-Arrhythmia Agents, Random Allocation, Heart Atria, Stroke, Quality of Life, Fish Oils, Embolism